 HSMM's Supportive Housing Programs provide outreach and supportive services to people who are homeless and have a documented disability.
 Objectives include helping participants obtain and remain in permanent housing, increase skills and/or income, and achieve greater self-determination.
 Housing Services has supportive housing programs in Eaton and Clinton counties.

 SUPPORTIVE HOUSING PROGRAM PROVIDES:

-- Linkages to other local resources
+- Connections to local resources

 - Liaison between agencies landlord and support systems

 - Development and actions towards their personalized independence plan

 To qualify for a supportive housing program, participants must be homeless and have a documented disability.
 Potential participants for supportive housing programs are identified using an assessment and screening process during regular intake appointments.
 When a slot becomes available, case managers use a prioritization protocol to determine who will be offered a slot.